nclskfm/nclskfm/README.md

 ## Hi there 👋

-### Joke of the day (Tue Apr 04 2023)
+### Joke of the day (Wed Apr 05 2023)
 <!-- joke -->
->A study showed the leading causes of death in the United States are: 1.
-Heart disease, 2.
-Chuck Norris, 3.
-Cancer
+>When in a bar, you can order a drink called a 'Chuck Norris'.
+It is also known as a 'Bloody Mary', if your name happens to be Mary.
 <!-- /joke -->

-*Last update: Tue, 04 Apr 2023 00:40:47 GMT*
+*Last update: Wed, 05 Apr 2023 00:35:12 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)